Frequently asked questions

 we might refuse to pay the full amount of your claim if you’ve under-estimated the total value of your buildings or contents cover (known as ‘being under-insured’).

 You should first submit a complaint here and give our complaints team eight weeks to respond.
-If you’re not happy with the outcome of your complaint, you can ask the financial ombudsman to investigate what’s happened.
+If you’re not happy with the outcome of your complaint, you can ask the Financial Ombudsman to investigate what’s happened.

-More details on how to make a complaint to the financial ombudsman can be found here.
+More details on how to make a complaint to the Financial Ombudsman can be found here.